Get App

 • Sadhus and Tantrics Gather: During Ambubachi, many Sadhus (holy men) and Tantric practitioners from across India gather.
 They perform special rituals, meditate, and sometimes display spiritual powers, enhancing the festival’s mystical vibe.

 • Breaking Taboos: This festival openly celebrates menstruation.
-In many cultures, this process is considered taboo.
+In many cultures, this process is a taboo.
 However, Ambubachi embraces it as sacred, aligning with Tantric philosophies that view natural bodily functions as divine.

 • “Raktavastra” Blessing: A key element is the “Raktavastra” (red cloth) distributed as a blessed offering.
 It’s believed to be sanctified by the Goddess’s menstrual flow, directly linking to fertility and powerful sacred practices.